kartikvasu/cs3043-starshiptroopers/index.md

 ## Welcome to CS 3043 - Starship Troopers

-This is the homepage for the Group Project in Social Implications of Computing for D Term of 2018.
+This is the homepage for the Group Project in Social Implications of Computing for D Term of 2018 with all things related to Starship Troopers.

 ### Team members: